 THURSDAY CIRCUS CLUB – “Circus Stars”

-Classes will be held outdoors and club members are expected to help set up and pack up the mats and equipment for each club practice session.
+Classes will be held outdoors on the lawn beside the main parking lot.
+Club members are expected to help set up and pack up the mats and equipment for each club practice session.
 In the event of bad weather, we will try to find an indoor space where we can still work safely.

 WEDNESDAY CIRCUS CLUB – “Circus Troupe”

-Classes will be held outdoors and club members are expected to help set up and pack up the mats and equipment for each club practice session.
+Classes will be held outdoors on the lawn beside the main parking lot.
+Club members are expected to help set up and pack up the mats and equipment for each club practice session.
 In the event of bad weather, we will try to find an indoor space where we can still work safely.

 AERIAL ARTS!

 Once again, our club activities will include aerial arts on our outdoor rigging.
-Both the Wednesday Circus Troups and the Thursday Circus Stars will be able to learn the fun and challenging arts of aerial silks and lyra (hoop).
+Both the Wednesday Circus Troupe and the Thursday Circus Stars will be able to learn the fun and challenging arts of aerial silks, lyra (aerial hoop), and dance trapeze.

 How to Join the Circus Club